hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 ---
+type: "hugo-tutorial"
-title: "Using Hugo: Add Content to Your Static Site"
+title: "(Part 4) Using Hugo: Add Content to Your Static Site"
 description: "Learn how to add content to your Hugo site using Markdown and HTML"
 draft: false
 weight: 5